Long-Duration Station-Keeping Strategy for Cislunar Spacecraft Formations: Test Scenarios and Results

 \begin{enumerate}[itemsep=0pt, topsep=0pt] \item[1.]
 A two spacecraft fully connected formation with $\sim10$ km separation under a noisy configuration. \item[2.]
 A five spacecraft cluster formation with $\sim1$ km relative separation under a quiet configuration. \item[3.]
 A nine spacecraft hub-spoke formation with $\sim100$ km relative separation under a noisy configuration. \end{enumerate}

-The parameters defining a quiet and noisy configuration are given in Tab. \ref{tab:SimParams}.
+The parameters defining a quiet and noisy configuration are given in Tab.~\ref{tab:SimParams}.

-Simulations are performed using the NRHO reference from Fig. \ref{fig:Ephem25to6} for 50 revolutions starting at an epoch of 2024-10-29 12:00:00 TDB.
+Simulations are performed using the NRHO reference from Fig.~\ref{fig:Ephem25to6} for 50 revolutions starting at an epoch of 2024-10-29 12:00:00 TDB.
 The simulation process is outlined as follows:

-\begin{enumerate}[itemsep=0pt, topsep=0pt] \item Randomize the reflective coefficient associated with each agent in accordance with the SRP errors in Tab. \ref{tab:SimParams}.
+\begin{enumerate}[itemsep=0pt, topsep=0pt] \item Uniformly sample a reflective coefficient associated with each agent in accordance with the SRP errors in Tab.~\ref{tab:SimParams}.
 Propagate the agents until the next maneuver time.
 Propagate the navigation filter with measurements applied at relevant times. \item Compute the estimated state of the virtual chief as the mean state estimate of all agents.
-Compute estimated relative states with respect to virtual chief. \item If the maneuver time is an absolute maneuver time, compute an absolute maneuver for the virtual chief. \item Compute the relative maneuver for each agent as described. \item Sum the absolute and relative maneuvers and apply the CBF-SIP safety filter in Alg. \ref{alg:CBFSIP}. \item Remove maneuvers that violate the minimum impulse bit defined in Tab. \ref{tab:SimParams}.
-Apply maneuver execution errors from Gate's model \cite{Gates1963} with errors from Tab. \ref{tab:SimParams}.
-If a random number is below the MME rate, then randomly sample a propulsion cutoff time.
+Compute estimated relative states with respect to virtual chief. \item If the maneuver time is an absolute maneuver time, compute an absolute maneuver for the virtual chief. \item Compute the relative maneuver for each agent as described. \item Sum the absolute and relative maneuvers and apply the CBF-SIP safety filter in Alg.~\ref{alg:CBFSIP}. \item Remove maneuvers that violate the minimum impulse bit defined in Tab.~\ref{tab:SimParams}.
+Apply maneuver execution errors from Gate's model \cite{Gates1963} with errors from Tab.~\ref{tab:SimParams}.
+If a uniformly sampled random number is below the MME rate, then uniformly sample a propulsion cutoff time between the minimum and maximum bounds.
 All maneuvers for the given agent are set to zero for the remainder of this cutoff time.
 Add the resulting $\Delta V$ to the state of each agent. \end{enumerate}